jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

-It uses pocketbase server and it's real-time API and hooks to allow the front-end to subscribe and see events it also has pyDANTIC and Google Cloud python https://github.com/GoogleCloudPlatform/cloud-sql-python-connector
+It uses pocketbase server and it's real-time API and hooks to allow the front-end to subscribe and see events it also has pyDANTIC and Google Cloud python https://github.com/GoogleCloudPlatform/cloud-sql-python-connector Pocketbase is using GOOGLE SSO signin

+with some roles:
+Viewer - Can only view data, no modifications
+Analyst - Can run select queries but not modify data Project Manager - Can make assignments and manage workflows but not modify data Data Engineer - Can upload and modify data
+Admin - Full access to all features